 Legislation that Supports Equity and Justice

-- S. 411 would end profiling by law enforcement and for other purposes, including on the basis of sexual orientation or gender identity.
+- S. 411 would end profiling by law enforcement, including on the basis of sexual orientation or gender identity.

 - H.R.
-1447 would prohibit discrimination in housing on the basis of sex or sexual orientation.
+1447 or Fair and Equal Housing Act of 2017 would prohibit discrimination in housing based on sex or sexual orientation.

-- S. 954 also known as the Tyler Clementi Higher Education Anti-Harassment Act would require universities and colleges to implement policies prohibiting discrimination based on sexual orientation or gender identity.
+- S. 954, also known as the Tyler Clementi Higher Education Anti-Harassment Act, would require universities and colleges to prohibit discrimination based on sexual orientation or gender identity.

-- HR 2491/SB 1172 would require the State Department to ban foreign individuals who have committed gross abuse against LGBTQ+ individuals from entering the country and to document such abuse in the annual human rights report.-
+- HR 2491/SB 1172 would require the State Department to ban foreigners who have committed significant abuse against LGBTQ+ people from entering the US and to document this abuse in the annual human rights report.-

 See also the State and Local Pages for state-by-state legislative tracking.

-There are few laws protecting transgender people from discrimination at the federal level.
-However, recent court decisions have made it clearer that Federal laws against discrimination based on “sex” such as the Title VII of the 1964 Civil Rights Act do protect transgender people to some extent.
-Without clear federal laws, this remains subject to the opinion of the judges and can be reversed.
-This is why states have begun to pass laws protecting transgender people in some places, such as schools.
-Many other rights of transgender people are decided at the state level, such as the ability to change their name and gender marker on their identity papers, or have their healthcare included in state Medicaid.
-See the State and Local Pages to see where your State stands on these issues.
+There are not many federal laws protecting transgender people from discrimination.
+However, recent court decisions have ruled that federal laws against discrimination based on “sex,” such as Title VII of the 1964 Civil Rights Act, do give transgender people some protection.
+Without federal laws, though, individual judges can reverse these decisions.
+This is why some states have begun to pass laws protecting transgender people, for example in schools.
+The states also handle many other rights that affect transgender people, like the ability to change their name and gender on their identity documents, or have their health care included in state Medicaid.
+See the State and Local Pages to see where your state stands on these issues.

-The Trump Administration has withdrawn an Obama-era guideline on non-discrimination policies for transgender students.
-This guidance interpreted Title IX of the Educational Amendments of 1972 to mean that schools "must not treat a transgender student differently from the way it treats other students of the same gender identity."
-Withdrawing this guidance means that students can now be required, under the authority of state or local school boards, to use restrooms and changing facilities that correspond with their biological gender rather than their gender identity.
-It also limits students' eligibility to play on sports teams that correspond with their gender identity.
-It does still allow school boards to implement their own protections, and permits people or advocacy groups to appeal to Federal courts if a transgender student's rights have been violated.,
+The Trump Administration withdrew an Obama-era guideline on nondiscrimination policies for transgender students.
+This guideline said that schools must treat transgender students the same way it treats other students with the same gender identity, and was based on Title IX of the Educational Amendments of 1972.
+Without this guideline, school boards can now require students to use bathrooms and changing rooms that correspond with their biological gender, rather than their gender identity.
+Students also might not be allowed to play on sports teams that correspond with their gender identity.
+School boards can still create their own protections for transgender students, and people and groups can appeal to federal courts if a transgender student's rights are violated.

 The Supreme Court recently considered Gloucester County School Board v.
-G.G., the case of a transgender student who identifies as a boy and wants to be able to use the boys’ bathroom at his Virginia high school against the school board, which enacted a policy requiring students to use the bathroom that corresponds with the sex that they were assigned at birth.
-On March 6 2017 the Supreme Court decided to send the case back to the 4th Circuit Court of Appeals after the Administration rescinded the Obama-era guidance advising schools to allow transgender students to use the bathroom matching their gender identity, on which the ruling to be examined by the Supreme Court relied heavily.
-Both sides had previously contented that even without the guidance, the Court could and should decide whether the board’s policy violates Title IX, the Federal civil rights law that bars discrimination in education.
-The 4th Circuit Court will now examine the case again to decide whether Title IX applies to transgender students.
+G.G., the case of a transgender boy who wants to be able to use the boys’ bathroom at his Virginia high school.
+The school board had policy that required students to use the bathroom that corresponds with the sex that they were assigned at birth.
+On March 6, 2017, the Supreme Court decided to send the case back to the Virginia appeals court after the Trump Administration rescinded the Obama-era guidance advising schools to allow transgender students to use the bathroom matching their gender identity.
+The 4th Circuit Court in Virginia will now look at the case again to decide whether Title IX, which bans discrimination in education, applies to transgender students.

-See the Healthcare section below for more information on this topic.
+See the Healthcare section below for more information.